-Institute for Community Partnership (ICP)
+Institute for Community Engagement & Partnership (ICP)

-The Institute for Community Partnership (ICP) at Bethlehem University was founded in 1989 (originally named Business Development Center) as one of the community-service extension units of Bethlehem University.
+The Institute for Community Engagement & Partnership (ICP) at Bethlehem University was founded in 1989 (originally named Business Development Center) as one of the community-service extension units of Bethlehem University.
 The Institute is an integral semi-autonomous unit of the University that undertakes the responsibility of strengthening the ties between Bethlehem University and the Palestinian community.
 It seeks to enrich and develop the entire Palestinian community through the identification of emerging developmental needs and responding to them through different service programs and interventions.

 The Institute for Community Partnership’s unique approach balances theoretical knowledge with practical experience and applied research in a multidisciplinary setting.
 This applied research combined with local technical assistance, consulting, and organizational development support services, provided through the Institute for Community Partnership and its centers, enhances the training component of the delivery process at ICP.
 All three activities are essential to enable the ICP to be the center of excellence in providing high-quality and diversified professional interventions.